Application Data Collection Functions

 Configure Auto-Save for Snapshots

 Use the AppDataCollectionAutoSaveOn() function to automatically save snapshots collected with AppDataCollectionSnapshot().
 You must specify the path and the type of the file to save.
 Relative paths are supported and are relative to the Automation1 folder in your Documents folder.
-To save to an absolute path outside of the MDK folder, toggle the Allow Automatic Saving to Absolute Paths setting to On in the Data Visualizer module settings in Automation1 Studio.
+To save to an absolute path outside of the MDK folder, turn on the Allow Automatic Saving to Absolute Paths toggle in the Data Visualizer module settings in Automation1 Studio.
 Network and controller paths are not supported.
 Supported file types include Automation1 Plot, CSV, and JSON.

 If auto-save is enabled, each snapshot overwrites the file you specify.
 The file overwrite does not occur if you issue the AppDataCollectionAutoSaveOn() function with a different file name before each snapshot or if automatic timestamps are enabled.
-To enable automatic timestamps, toggle the Timestamp Saved AppDataCollection Snapshots setting to On.
+To enable automatic timestamps, turn on the Timestamp Saved AppDataCollection Snapshots toggle.
 To find this, click the Settings button on the top-right corner of Studio.
 When the Settings dialog comes into view, select the Data Visualizer tab.

 App Data Collection Example